Changelog

 Escalations

 : Huntress will now generate escalations for unknown login locations and unknown VPNs.
 These escalations provide partners with the ability to tell Huntress (via rules) if activity is Expected or Unauthorized.
 In beta, these escalations do not generate PSA tickets or emails, but will generate reports if activity is deemed Unauthorized by the partner.
+Please note: Escalations are only indicative of unexpected login activity and should not be considered malicious activity reports.

 Please note: During beta, escalations will not generate PSA tickets or email notifications.
 This feature will be added before the capability is released to General Availability.